elucian/bee/syntax/structure.md

 |$pro_mod  | N/A        | Program components home       |
 |$pro_log  | N/A        | Reporting folder           |

-### System Directives
+### System directives

 Directives are controlling the application compilation.
-These directives have a pre-defined constant value.
+These directives have a pre-defined values.
 You can setup these values in compiler configuration file.
 Once compilation is done you can not change these options.

 | Constant | Default value | Description
 |----------|---------------|----------------------------------------------------------------